bunnyhu/GarminGearView/README.md

 ## How to setting the app
 The app setup and the bicycle configuration is avaiable from Garmin Express on desktop computer or IQ Store app on smartphone.

-- **Record speed gear:** Save gear informations into the activity .FIT file.
+- **Record gear:** Save gear informations into the activity .FIT file.
 You can see as graph in Connect.
 - **Event if tapping:** If your device have touch screen, you can set an event for tapping on the datafield.
 It can rotate the bikes or the display styles or just disabled.
-- **Display style:** Choice one of the text and graphics display styles.
+- **Display style:** Choice one of the text and graphics display styles (details below).
 - **Active bicycle:** You can save bike up to 9 but only one can active.

 ### The bicycles data can be configured using a string with the following format: